emi420/Mootor/README.md

 ## About

-* Mootor is under development by the Voölks (voolks.com) team.
+* Mootor is under design and development by the Voölks (voolks.com) team.
-* Also, we recieved public founding by the MinCyT (mincyt.gob.ar)
+* Also, we received public founding by the MinCyT (mincyt.gob.ar)